Interview with Anna Idza by Iva Kanceska 20/12/2010

 they being made by me.

-the clients makes you happiest?
+from the clients makes you happy?

 A: To understand the needs of the client in the best way I can.
-When

 I see my work contributing to the real happiness.